TercerPlaneta/ccnet.GitTagLabeller/README.md

 This allows for handling both QA commits (having no tag) and tagged releases, as suggested in this post: [Get Going with a Minimalistic Git Workflow](http://pampanotes.tercerplaneta.com/2012/07/get-going-with-minimalistic-git.html)

+Example 2: **concatenate**

+* code is 3 commits ahead of 'ReleaseCandidate' tag
+* commitCountAction is configured as '*concatenate*'
+* ==> the resulting label is 'ReleaseCandidate.3'

+Example 3: **ignore** + autoincrement

+* last tag is 'v4.0.2.17' (with or without further commits)
+* skipPrefix is configured as 'v'
+* commitCountAction is configured as '*ignore*'
+* autoIncrement is configured as '*revision*'
+* ==> the resulting label is '4.0.2.18'

+This is useful for a "tag based autoincremental" versioning, when combined with some way of pushing the label as a new tag into the repository - see git source control plugin for more information.

 ## Usage ##

 	<labeller type="gitTagLabeller">
 		<workingDirectory>my_git_folder</workingDirectory>
 		<commitCountAction>replace</commitCountAction>
 		<commitCountOffset>100</commitCountOffset>
+		<autoIncrement>none</autoIncrement>
 		<skipPrefix>my_label_prefix</skipPrefix>
 		<executable>path\git.exe</executable>
 		<dynamicValues>.....</dynamicValues>
 	</labeller>

 * *commitCountOffset* is optional (defaults to 0)
+* *autoincrement* is optional (defaults to none)
 * *skipPrefix* is optional
 * *executable* is optional (by default searchs in PATH)
 * *dynamicValues*: starting with version 1.0.1 of this plugin, [dynamic values](http://build.sharpdevelop.net/ccnet/doc/CCNET/Dynamic%20Parameters.html) may be used either explicitly or by implied replacement.